Mcklem/mrcjs/README.md

 ### Requeriments

-Dillinger uses a number of open source projects to work properly:
+Just this libraries are required to work properly:

 * [node.js] - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 * [Express] - Fast, unopinionated, minimalist web framework for Node.js